graeme-lockley/llvm-cookbook/docs/thinking.md

 # Constant Global Variable

-A constant global variable comes into multiple flavours:
+A constant global variable comes in multiple flavours:

 - A literal constant which can be assigned when declaring the variable, and
 - A calculated constant which can only be assigned through executing some code.